WRITING STYLE: 4/5

 In the beginning, you might start liking a character and hate the other.
 But as the story progresses, every character seems rational.
 In hindsight, all their actions, however selfish, seem reasonable.

 It is the beauty of Anuradha Roy’s writing that makes one associate with the characters so easily.
-The complexity and diversity in every single character
+The complexity and diversity in every single character one of the best things about this book.

 I would also recommend you to check out the author’s note at the end of the book to find out how some of the characters were inspired from real people.